digicert/code-signing-software-trust-action/README.md

 ## Get started

+> **💡 Recommendation: Use Simple Signing Mode**
+>
+> We **strongly recommend** using `simple-signing-mode: true` for new implementations.
+This mode:
+>
+> - ✅ **Simplifies your workflow** - No need for third-party signing tools (signtool, jarsigner ..) or intermediate libraries (smksp, smpkcs11 ..)
+> - ✅ **Cross-platform support** - Works seamlessly across Windows, Linux, and macOS
+> - ✅ **Unified signing experience** - One consistent approach for all supported file types
+> - ✅ **Future-ready** - Aligned with our strategic direction as we deprecate legacy signing methods
+> - ✅ **Better performance** - Simple signing mode is faster than traditional signing as it eliminates the overhead of intermediate libraries and third-party tool integrations and unnecessary API calls.
+> - ✅ **Further optimization** - Enable `bulk-sign-mode: true` to sign multiple files in a single batch operation, significantly reducing network round trips and improving throughput for large-scale signing (requires account feature enablement - [contact DigiCert][digicert-sales-ref])
+>
+> **Why is it disabled by default?**
+> Simple signing mode is disabled by default to ensure seamless migration from our legacy GitHub Action without breaking existing workflows.
+However, we encourage all new users to adopt simple signing mode and existing users to migrate when possible.
+>
+> **For new users:** Start with simple signing mode from day one.
+> **For existing users:** Plan to migrate to simple signing mode to take advantage of simplified workflows, improved cross-platform support, and better performance.

 ### Step 1: Obtain a DigiCert ONE account

 Software Trust is part of the DigiCert® ONE platform, which also includes DigiCert® Trust Lifecycle Manager, DigiCert® Document Trust Manager, and DigiCert® IoT Trust Manager, enabling organizations to manage their diverse PKI workflows from a single pane of glass.